AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`DEBUG=TRUE`.

 :cpp:`Array` class in ``AMReX_Array.H`` is simply an alias to :cpp:`std::array`.
+It is used throughout AMReX, however its functions are not defined for device code. :cpp:`GpuArray` is AMReX's built-in alternative.
+It is a trivial type that works on both host and device.
+It also works when compiled just for CPU.
+Besides :cpp:`GpuArray`, AMReX also provides GPU safe :cpp:`Array1D`, :cpp:`Array2D` and :cpp:`Array3d` that are 1, 2 and 3-dimensional fixed size arrays, respectively.
+These three class templates can have non-zero based indexing.

 Real
 ====

 AMReX can be compiled to use either double precision (which is the default) or single precision. :cpp:`amrex::Real` is typedef’d to either :cpp:`double` or :cpp:`float`.
 C codes can use :cpp:`amrex_real`.
 They are defined in :cpp:`AMReX_REAL.H`.
 The data type is accessible in Fortran codes via